 We retain a very broad curriculum in the first three years so that few options are ruled out before A Level choices are made in the Upper Fifth year.
 English, Maths, Science and a Modern Foreign Language are taught as core subjects.
 There is an options system in the Lower Fifth and Upper Fifth Forms, which enables a pupil to take between nine and 10 GCSE subjects before moving on to A Levels in the Sixth Form.
 In Science, pupils can complete either two or three full GCSEs within the option system.
 Fuller details are given below.
 It is a manageable, though demanding, workload over a range of subjects wide enough to satisfy universities and future employers.

 Brief descriptions of GCSE courses are given under subject headings.
 All courses are sufficiently rigorous to provide adequate preparation for Sixth Form work.
-For Sixth Form entry, we expect our pupils to achieve C grades in Maths and English Language and a total of six “Cranleigh points” from their GCSEs as a whole.
-For this purpose A* or A grades count as two “points” and B grades as one “point”.
-Please note that this will be updated for the summer of 2018, when several subjects will be graded on the new 9-1 system.
+For Sixth Form entry, we expect our pupils to achieve a grade 4 in Maths and English Language and a total of six “Cranleigh points” from their GCSEs as a whole.
+For this purpose grades 9, 8 and 7 count as two “points” and a grade 6 as one “point”.

 There is an options system in the Lower and Upper Fifth Forms which enables a pupil to take up to 10 full GCSE subjects before moving on to AS and A2 Levels in the Sixth Form.
 Full details of the courses offered are outlined in the booklet “The First Three Years”.
 The curriculum provides a manageable, though demanding workload over a range of subjects wide enough to satisfy both universities and future employers.